-For example, a standard day return from Amsterdam to Maastricht costs just over €50 – so using the off-peak Holland Travel Ticket can save some money and allow multiple stopovers.
+For example, a standard day return from Amsterdam to Maastricht costs around €60 – so using the off-peak Holland Travel Ticket can save some money and allow multiple stopovers.

 6. Waterland Day Ticket

 Head out of Amsterdam and visit historic Dutch fishing villages such as Edam, Volendam, Monnickendam and Marken.
-A Waterland day ticket costs €10 for adults, €3 for children 4-11 and is valid the entire day (until 0100) on all EBS buses serving the area.
-It is not valid on night buses or “Bizzliner” express services.
+A Waterland day ticket costs €12.50 for adults, €1 for children 4-11 and is valid the entire day (until 0100) on all EBS buses serving the area.
+It is not valid on Connexxion buses or night buses.

-The buses depart from Amsterdam central station – head towards the waterfront IJ-side and at the IJ-hal passageway go up the escalators to the elevated bus terminal.
-Waterland tickets can be bought either on-board the bus or at the EBS booth.
-The card is activated on first check-in, with check-in and check-out required for each trip.
+A few buses depart from Amsterdam Central station – head towards the waterfront IJ-side and at the IJ-hal passageway go up the escalators to the elevated bus terminal.
+Other EBS buses depart from outside Amsterdam Noord metro station.

 For more see our Waterland Amsterdam page

-7. OV-Chip Card Credit
+8. OV-Chip Card Credit

-This is a re-usable plastic smart card (like London’s Oyster Card) where you can add travel credit onto its “e-purse” and use it for journeys on any mode of Dutch public transport.
+The re-usable OV-chip card is a plastic smart card (like London’s Oyster Card) where you can add travel credit onto its “e-purse” and use it for journeys on any mode of Dutch public transport.